Chow Mein (with beansprouts)

 • 1 spring onion sliced

-• Dash seasoned oil or toasted sesame oil optional
+• Dash sesame oil or aromatic oil

 Instructions

-2. Add the vegetable oil to a hot wok over high heat.
+• Add the vegetable oil to a hot wok over high heat.
 Add the sliced onions, beansprouts and prepared noodles.
 Add the dark soy sauce, water, light soy sauce, sugar, msg, white pepper and spring onion.

 Do you like this Chinese takeaway style chow mein with beansprouts recipe?
 If so, buying a copy of my book might appeal to you!
 In The Chinese Takeaway Secret you can find a host of restaurant and takeaway style recipes that you can make at home.
 You’ll learn how to make egg drop soup, spare ribs, chicken satay, salt and chilli king prawns and more!
 You can buy The Chinese Takeaway Secret in paperback or kindle form here.